 - Standard Curve

-Urea is a by-product of protein metabolism by the liver, and is removed from the blood by the kidneys.
-Urea freely filters through the glomerulous, but is reabsorbed by the renal tubules in a flow-dependent fashion.
-The higher the flow rate, the greater amount of urea nitrogen is cleared from circulation and eliminated through the kidneys.
-As a result, the level of circulating urea nitrogen, along with serum creatinine, serves as a primary measure of kidney function.
-Normal adult blood urea nitrogen (BUN) levels should be between 7 and 21 mg urea nitrogen per 100 mL blood (mg/dL).
+Average adult blood urea nitrogen (BUN) levels should be between 7 and 21 mg urea nitrogen per 100 mL blood (mg/dL).
 Azotemia, poor kidney function, will cause elevated BUN levels (≥ 50 mg/dL) and is associated with acute kidney failure or injury, severe acute pancreatitis, congestive heart failure, or gastrointestinal bleeding.
 Azotemia also can occur with dehydration, as a result of alcohol abuse, or with high protein diets.
-Lower than expected BUN levels are usually not clinically predictive, but are primarily associated with liver disease or malnutrition, including malabsorption and low protein diets.
-Urine and saliva are considered to be acceptable non-invasive samples for measurement of urea nitrogen.
+Lower than expected BUN levels are usually not clinically predictive but are primarily associated with liver disease or malnutrition, including malabsorption and low protein diets.
+Urine and saliva are acceptable non-invasive samples for the measurement of urea nitrogen.